 Recruiting is sales if you’re an internal recruiter

 But the best talent will usually be presented with other opportunities – not just yours.
-And it then becomes your job to convince them that the position in your organisation is the best one for them.
+And it then becomes your job to convince them that the position in your organization is the best one for them.

 You can’t just rely on the fact that a well-crafted job ad or your employer brand will get that ideal candidate across the line.
-After all it isn’t your employer brand doing the ‘courting’.
-It isn’t your employer brand painting the picture of their future career path within the organisation.
+After all, it isn’t your employer brand doing the ‘courting’.
+It isn’t your employer brand painting the picture of their future career path within the organization.
 And your employer brand can’t answer all those critical questions from a candidate faced with two amazing offers.